Contrasting approaches to quality and safety in two mega-projects

 I want to tell you about two major capital projects that share a few things in common and also have significant differences.

-Capital Project A is already in a schedule-driven mode, with people complaining about silos and no time for coordinated execution meetings.
-The project team prioritizes schedule over safety and quality, and the reality of day-to-day operations is that “Safety First” is only a slogan.
+Project A is already in a schedule-driven mode, with people complaining about silos and no time for coordinated execution meetings.
+The project team prioritizes schedule over safety and quality, and the reality of day-to-day execution is that “Safety First” is only a slogan.
 Tensions in the project management team are regularly on display, with visible disagreements among key managers, long email strings without resolution, and distracted managers disrupting important meetings by taking mobile phone calls.

-Capital projects these days are more complicated and global in scale and need to be even more competitive.
+Mega-projects these days are more complicated and global in scale and need to be even more competitive.
 Capital Project B addresses these challenges head-on by inspiring proactive, committed leadership.
-By calling for owner-licensor and contractor integration, seeking innovation, and putting safety, quality, innovation, productivity, and the environment in the forefront of their quest for business success, Capital Project B is a HIgh-Performance Project™ which sets a new standard for safety and quality.
+By calling for owner-licensor and contractor integration, seeking innovation, and putting safety, quality, innovation, productivity, and the environment at the forefront of their quest for business success, project B is setting a new standard for safety and quality in mega-projects